 If you didn’t qualify for premium-free Part A, you might have opted to not enroll during your IEP because the premium cost for Part A is even higher than Part B.

-You still have options available; not everyone can afford the cost of coverage and that’s understandable.
+You still have options available; not everyone can afford the cost of coverage, and that’s understandable.

 Medicare has at least 3 of the Medicare Savings Programs to cover the Part B premium resulting in protection from a Part B penalty.

-Prior to becoming eligible for Medicare Savings Programs, you must first be enrolled in Part A.
+Before becoming eligible for Medicare Savings Programs, you must first be enrolled in Part A.

 As previously mentioned, the majority will get Part A when they’re first entitled.
-If you don’t have it, the Qualified Medicare Beneficiary Program (QMB) covers the Part A premium.
+If you don’t have it, the Qualified Medicare Beneficiary Program covers the Part A premium.